Germantown, Maryland: Economic growth and modern development (1980–present)

+On October 14, 2002, the D.C. snipers briefly stopped at Milestone Shopping center in Germantown.

-In 2003, one of Germantown's trailer parks, the Cider Barrel Mobile Home Park, located at the intersection of Germantown Road and Frederick Road, closed after decades of operation, having been in business since at least the 1970s.
+In 2003, one of Germantown's trailer parks, the Cider Barrel Mobile Home Park, closed after decades of operation, having been in business since at least the 1970s.
 Despite this closure, the Barrel building itself was preserved, with a cluster of garden apartments erected near it.

-On August 14, 2011, a 7-Eleven convenience store in downtown Germantown fell victim to a flash mob robbery, in which nearly forty people walked into the store, grabbed merchandise, and subsequently fled with the stolen goods, all without paying.
+On August 14, 2011, a 7-Eleven convenience store in downtown Germantown fell victim to a flash mob robbery of nearly forty people.
 The incident garnered widespread attention in the United States and internationally.

 Holy Cross Health opened a 237000 sqft hospital on the campus of Montgomery College in October 2014, becoming the first hospital in the U.S. to be built on a community college campus.
-The opening of the new 93-bed hospital strengthens the college's medical program by giving students the opportunity for hands-on work and access to more advanced medical technology.
-The hospital is projected to eventually bring 5,000 new jobs to the area.
+The opening of the new 93-bed hospital strengthened the college's medical program by giving students the opportunity for hands-on work and access to more advanced medical technology.
+The hospital was projected to eventually bring 5,000 new jobs to the area.